abpframework/abp/docs/en/Tutorials/Part-8.md

 As just done for the books before, it would be good to have some initial author entities in the database.
 This will be good while running the application first time, but also it is very useful for the automated tests.

-Open the `BookStoreDataSeederContributor` in the `Acme.BookStore.Domain` project and add a new `CreateAuthorsAsync` method as shown below:
+Open the `BookStoreDataSeederContributor` in the `Acme.BookStore.Domain` project and change the file content with the code below:

 ````csharp
 using System;